artsy/README/playbooks/running-lunch-and-learn.md

 Read on for more specifics.

+## Suggesting a Presenter

+Are you an Artsy employee?
+Do you want to suggest someone to present a Lunch & Learn?
+Great!
+Go to the
+#lunch-and-learn Slack channel and let us know.
+One of the engineers who helps run Lunch & Learns will handle the
+referral from there, probably asking you to introduce them to your speaker over email.

 ## Handling a Referral

 Sometimes you'll get an introduction to a speaker from a colleague, passing the baton to you to organize the actual